nautobot/nautobot-app-golden-config/docs/user/app_use_cases.md

 Some of the information described in this view, may not be immediately obvious.

 * The Backup/Intended/Compliance status will always show the last time the job was successfully ran for that device, but there are several conditions it may be in.
-    * Green with a date indicates that the ran was successful, which was the last time the job ran.
+    * Green with a date indicates that the run was successful, which was the last time the job ran.
-    * Red with a data indicates the last time the job ran successfully, with the last time the job was attempted in be shown when you mouse over the date.
+    * Red with a date indicates the last time the job ran successfully, with the last time the job was attempted shown when you mouse over the date.
     * A red double-dashed icon indicated the job has never been successful
 * The icons are provided in the following order, that largely matches the status.
     * Backups